Articles & Videos

 “students-sitting-at-assemly“

-Immersing your students and staff in the Sound Waves approach will work wonders for your spelling results.
-So, if your school is using Sound Waves in multiple year levels, then boost your whole-school approach with these ideas.
+If your school is using Sound Waves across multiple year levels, improve your whole-school approach with these ideas:

 Spread the news far and wide

-At the start of the year, introduce the Sound Waves program to parents with a brief overview of the approach.
+At the start of the year, introduce Sound Waves Literacy to parents with a brief overview of the approach.
 For example:

 Throughout the year use your weekly news to announce the week’s focus sound.
 To make it easier for parents to grasp the focus sound, put it into context by listing common graphemes that represent the sound, and a couple of word examples.
 Use the Standard Student Chart or Extended Student Chart as a reference for your focus sound news feature.
 For example: